computational-psychology/hrl/docs/calibration/how-high-resolution-lum-is-achieved.md

 Two problems appear:

 **The steps are visible.** On a smooth luminance gradient, 256 levels produce visible banding.
-The eye is very good at detecting an edge, even one of a fraction of a percent in luminance, and a quantized gradient is a series of edges.
+The eye detects luminance edges of well under one percent, and a quantized gradient is a series of edges.

 **The steps are unevenly useful.** After [gamma correction](gamma-correction-linearization), the intensities are chosen to give equal *luminance* steps.
-But the correction can only pick from the 256 values the hardware can produce, and near the dark end of the range, where the gamma curve is steepest, several of the original levels collapse onto the same corrected value.
+But the correction can only pick from the 256 values the hardware can produce.
+Near the dark end of the range, where the gamma curve is steepest, several of the original levels collapse onto the same corrected value.
 You end up with fewer than 256 usable levels, and the loss is worst exactly where you often care most.
 See
 [minimal luminance step](minimal-lum-step).